geraldogenuca/CRUD_api_REST_nodeJS/README.md

 ## :file_folder: Project

-    SJKfadb\df\vkbs.
+    The aim of the project, in addition to being able to familiarize yourself with the basis of the JavaScript language, is to understand the main concepts of an API and web development.
     Creating a simple example of CRUD "Create, Read, Update and Delete" for study, developing a system for registering, modifying and updating products, also registering customers to carry out the sales process.
 A REST API made with Framework Express running with node-JavaScript, using MySQL database for data records.
-    The aim of the project, in addition to being able to familiarize yourself with the basis of the JavaScript language, is to understand the main concepts of an API and web development.

 ## :computer: Technologies